 The SMT can trigger interrupts whenever it updates the SMTxCPW and SMTxCPR registers, the circumstances for which are dependent on the SMT mode, and are discussed in each mode's specific section.
 The SMTxCPW interrupt is controlled by SMTxPWAIF and SMTxPWAIE bits in registers PIR4 and PIE4, respectively.
-The SMTxCPR interrupt is controlled by the SMTxPRAIF and SMTxPRAIF and SMTxPRAIF and PIE4, respectively.
+The SMTxCPR interrupt is controlled by the SMTxPRAIF and SMTxPRAIE bits, also located in registers PIR4 and PIE4, respectively.